zuozhenggh/learning-library/developer-library/apex/apex-192/existing-tables/4-regenerate-app/4-regenerate-app.md

 ## **STEP 5** - Completing the App
 The Create Application Wizard also has the ability to add various features to your app, such as Access Control, Activity Reporting, Feedback, and more, to make it more functionally complete, and "production-ready".

-1. In the Create Application wizard, for Features, click **Check All**
+1. In the Create Application wizard, for Features, click **Check All** - scroll down
 2. Click **Create Application**

     ![](images/check-features.png " ")
     *{Note: Your new application will generally have a new Application Id}*

-    Your new application will be displayed in the Application Builder.
+    Your new application will be displayed in the *App Builder*.

 3. Click **Run Application**.
 4. Enter your user credentials.